CrosswaveOmega/NikkiBot/README.md

 10. **Article Summarizaiton:** Summarize websites using a combination of the JSPyBridge library; as well as the mozilla/readability, jsdom, and turndown npm packages.

-11. **Helldivers 2 Features!**: View the current status of the Galactic War in Helldivers 2 at a high level.
+11. **Helldivers 2 Features!**: View the current status of the Galactic War in Helldivers 2 at a high, technical level.

 12. **More veaturs to come!**